wehlutyk/thesis/content/2-brainscopypaste-1-intro.md

 Attractors need not be points in fact, they can also be sub-areas; in that case any transformation brings representations in the area closer to (or confined to) the target sub-area.
 ]

-This hypothesis, a cornerstone of the theory because of the intelligibility it gives to cultural evolution, has been hard to test in concrete situations as quantitative data on out-of-laboratory cultural artifacts is not easy to collect.
+This hypothesis, a cornerstone of the theory because of the intelligibility it gives to cultural evolution, has been hard to test in concrete situations as quantitative data on out-of-laboratory cultural artefacts is not easy to collect.
 One approach, as mentioned above, has been the meta-analysis of large bodies of anthropological studies [see @miton_universal_2015, for instance].
-This paper exemplifies a second approach, taking advantage of the ever-increasing avalanche of available digital footprints since the 2000's.
+This chapter exemplifies a second approach, taking advantage of the ever-increasing avalanche of available digital footprints since the 2000's.
-Indeed, tools and computing power to analyze such data are now widespread, and the body of research aimed at describing online communities and content is growing accordingly.
+Indeed, tools and computing power to analyse such data are now widespread, and the body of research aimed at describing online communities and content is growing accordingly.
-For instance, the propagation of cultural artifacts across social networks has been studied in blogspace [@gruhl_information_2004] and in emails [@liben-nowell_tracing_2008];
+For instance, the propagation of cultural artefacts across social networks has been studied in blogspace [@gruhl_information_2004] and in emails [@liben-nowell_tracing_2008];
 @cointet_socio-semantic_2009 described the reciprocal influence between the social network topology and the distribution of issues;
 @leskovec_meme-tracking_2009 detailed the characteristic times and diffusion cycles both within these social networks and with respect to the topical dynamics of news media, and @danescu-niculescu-mizil_you_2012 studied the characteristics of particularly memorable quotes that circulate in those networks.
 We believe these works can connect the field of cultural evolution with psycholinguistics to advance the testing of cultural attractors.

 \bigskip

-To show this we analyze how quotes in blogs and media outlets are modified when they are copied from website to website.
+To show this we analyse how quotes in blogs and media outlets are modified when they are copied from website to website.
 These public representations should normally not change as they spread on the Web (as opposed to more elaborate expressions or opinions, not identified as quoted utterances), but empirical observation shows that they are in fact occasionally transformed [@simmons_memes_2011]: authors spontaneously transform quotes, not only cropping them but also replacing words.
 For instance the quote "we will not be scared of these cowards" (a substring of a quote from former Pakistani President Asif Ali Zardari) is also found as "we will not be **afraid** of these cowards".